Glen Orchy, Glencoe and Loch Linnhe Loop, West Coast of the Scottish Highlands.

 - From Glencoe you can either:

-- Take a rest stop here – there are plenty of food and accommodation places.
+- Give you and your motorcycle a rest stop here – there are plenty of food and accommodation places.

 - Head up to take on the coastal loop.